Sweet v. McMahon

 Over the past several decades, millions of students borrowed federal student loans to attend various for-profit colleges, including ITT Technical Institute, Corinthian Colleges, the Art Institutes, Salter College, Brooks Institute of Photography, and more.

-Between 2015 and today, nearly 500,000 borrowers have asserted their right under federal law to discharge their federal student loans due to their schools’ misconduct (“borrower defense”).
+Between 2015 and today, over 750,000 borrowers have asserted their right under federal law to discharge their federal student loans due to their schools’ misconduct (“borrower defense”).
 As it was legally obligated to do, the Department of Education started to adjudicate these claims in 2016, approving nearly 28,000 borrower defenses in the six-month period before January 20, 2017.

 The plaintiffs filed this lawsuit to demand that the Department do its job and start adjudicating their borrower defenses immediately.
-Over the course of this three-year litigation, the borrower defense backlog only grew, while the plaintiffs uncovered evidence that Department’s policies had stacked the deck against borrowers.
-The recently approved settlement agreement will resolve these long-pending applications and finally deliver justice to borrowers.
+Over the course of three years of litigation, the borrower defense backlog only grew, while the plaintiffs uncovered evidence that Department’s policies had stacked the deck against borrowers.
+The settlement agreement will resolve these long-pending applications and finally deliver justice to borrowers.

 -